LF routes don’t end at the border. What’s more, some LF routes are part of international cycle routes including the following routes:

 Cycle maps and guides

 Separate cycle guides and maps are available of all international routes, including, of course, in languages other than Dutch.
-They can be purchased at specialist bookshops or ordered online at the online shop of the Fietsvakantiewinkel.
+They can be purchased at specialist bookshops or ordered online at the online shop of the Fietsvakantiewinkel (in Dutch only).
 Stichting Europafietsers has developed several cycle routes to attractive destinations such as the Mediterranean Sea and Santiago de Compostella.